 Clinical training currently is divided between University Hospital, the Harry S. Truman VA Hospital, and the Missouri Digestive Health Clinic.
 These centers, which are located in close proximity to one another, offer outstanding facilities and serve a large primary care and referral population throughout mid-Missouri.
 Training time is divided between the inpatient and outpatient settings.
 As with most subspecialty training programs, teaching and management rounds are combined in our GI fellowship program.
 Rounds are patient-based, in which current cases are presented as a basis for discussion of such points as interpretation of clinical data, differential diagnosis, pathophysiology, specific management of the patient, the appropriate use of technology, the incorporation of evidence and patient values in clinical decision making, and disease prevention.

-Fellows generally do about three to six months of research (clinical, translational, or basic) during their fellowship, under the direction of a faculty mentor.
+Fellows generally do two to six months of research (clinical, translational, or basic) during their fellowship, under the direction of a faculty mentor.
+The amount of research depends on their career interest.
 All research projects are also formally monitored by a GI Research Mentoring Committee, composed of experienced researchers.
 It is the expectation of the GI faculty that the fellows’ research will be productive, and that it will be published, at the least, as an abstract in a peer-reviewed journal, and be submitted for presentation at a national subspecialty meeting.
 Fellows are also expected to write up their projects in manuscript form and to submit it to a peer-reviewed journal.

 The GI division has a variety of educational conferences that fellows attend and participate in (GI Didactic Conference, GI Board Review, Interesting Case Conference, Journal Club, Multi-Disciplinary Hepatobiliary Conference, GI Quality Conference, GI Research Conference, GI/Liver Pathology, GI Medical-Surgical Conference, and Visiting Professorships).
 During their training, fellows also attend two or more national meetings and conferences that supplement their educational experience.